 It’s important to take advantage of the organic channels that are available to you.
 After experimenting with all the organic channels, you can then analyze which one was most effective for future UA efforts.
-Here are some channels you can use to attract new users to your app:

 You don’t need a large budget to acquire users, but rather a strategy that raise awareness over the platforms your users engage with.

 App Store Optimization

 App Store Optimization is the process of optimizing your app store listing so that your app shows up higher in the search results.
 Similar to SEO, App Store Optimization is meant to drive more traffic and ultimately more conversions (downloads) by increasing the visibility of your app on the App Store.

 Despite the variety of app marketing tactics you can use, the majority of users still discover apps by searching on app stores.
 63% of iOS apps and 58% of Android apps are discovered by users browsing the app stores.
 Tactics that will help you rank higher on the app listing include:

 - Title and description optimization (including keywords in title)